Logging Security Lake API calls using CloudTrail - Amazon Security Lake

-Logging Amazon Security Lake API calls using AWS CloudTrail
+Logging Security Lake API calls using CloudTrail

 Amazon Security Lake integrates with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service in Security Lake.
 CloudTrail captures API calls for Security Lake as events.
 The calls captured include calls from the Security Lake console and code calls to the Security Lake API operations.
 If you create a trail, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for Security Lake.
 If you don't configure a trail, you can still view the most recent events in the CloudTrail console in Event history.
 Using the information collected by CloudTrail, you can determine the request that was made to Security Lake, the IP address from which the request was made, who made the request, when it was made, and additional details.